 Accessory structures provided on interior lots must be setback a minimum of five feet (5') from all property lines.
-While accessory structures provided on lots along the golf course and/or select common open space must be setback a minimum of ten feet (10') from all property lines, except for storage structures, which shall not be allowed along the golf course, common open space, and hillside areas without DRC approval.
+While accessory structures provided on lots along the golf course and/or common open space must be setback a minimum of ten feet (10') from all property lines, except for storage structures, which shall not be allowed along the golf course, common open space and hillside areas.

-Patios, sundecks, and "open" balconies may encroach 10'-0" maximum into the rear setback but must comply with minimum side setbacks.
+Single-story elements, including but not limited to patios, sundecks and "open" balconies may encroach 10'-0" maximum into the rear setback on Executive and Golf Estates, however, must comply with minimum side setbacks.